Sex-specific responses of myeloid cells to infectious challenges

-We will study the influence of sex hormones on cells of the innate immune system and the impact on the efficacy of vaccination and the outcome of parasitic infection.
+We will study the sex-specific interplay of the immune metabolism with the immune response of myeloid cells and its impact on the outcome of infection.

 PROJECT-RELATED PUBLICATIONS